-Many people get inexpensive seed sprouters and grow broccoli sprouts on their kitchen counter all year long.
-Besides saving money by growing your own, you can also avoid pesticides, chlorine or other chemicals that can be added to produce before it hits the store shelves.
+Many people get inexpensive seed sprouters and grow broccoli sprouts on their kitchen counter year round.
+Save money by growing your own.
+Plus, you can also avoid pesticides, chlorine or other chemicals added to produce in grocery stores.

 Antioxidants like some of the vitamins and phytochemicals found in plants are believed to reduce this damage.)
 In other words, as the researchers wrote, “smaller amounts of many phytochemicals may have greater beneficial effects than larger amounts of fewer phytochemicals.”

 Many of us know broccoli sprouts for having cancer-fighting antioxidant properties, due to the enzyme sulforaphane.
 However, what other nutritional benefits do they contain?

 First of all, sprouted foods can contain significantly more enzymes than in their mature form.
 Therefore, we can extract more vitamins and minerals from the foods without having to eat a ton of them.

 In fact, Joel Fuhrman, M.D. says in his book, Eat to Live, that when people consume more raw fruits and vegetables, they can reduce their blood pressure and lose weight effortlessly.